 Mike Butler – Chief Executive of the Education Village Academy Trust (Chair)

-Kit Dixon – ESC member (parent representative - awaiting clearance)
+Kit Dixon – member (parent representative - awaiting clearance)

 Phil North – Co-opted Trust Support and Resources Committee member

 Heather Scott – Trust Director and member

 Caroline Green – Principal of Beaumont Hill Academy